thbinder/mlops_sea_animal_classification/README.md

 🗃 Project Organization
 ------------

-The `notebooks` folder contains the different visualisation and experimentation notebooks that can be needed during the exploration process.
+The `exploration` folder contains the different visualisation and experimentation notebooks that can be needed during the exploration process.
 I have added an example which leverages the features of an mlflow server.
 You can setup your own in whichever way you like and change the tracking uri so that the notebook sends data to the correct location.

 The `src` folder should contain actual production code.
-- `data`: should contain any I/O-related script: reading from and writing to S3 buckets, file conversions, reading a `.json` file.
+- `io`: should contain any I/O-related script: reading from and writing to S3 buckets, file conversions, reading a `.json` file.
 It covers interactions with the outside world.
-- `env`: should contain your configuration script(s) that read environement variable and turns them into Python global variables across your whole package.
 - `domain`: contains all Python modules related to the internal workings of your code, like data cleaning, processing, formatting...This layer has no interaction with the outside world.
-- `application`: contains your main code functions, for example the `main.py` script if your code as a sole purpose.
-In the case of an ML project repository, `application` may contain several scripts like `train.py`, `predict.py`.
+- `api`: contains your main code functions, for example the `main.py` script if your code as a sole purpose.
+In the case of an ML project repository, `api` may contain several scripts like `app.py` which exposes a REST API to try out.
 The main function should be clear, concise and relay on methods defined on the `domain` directory.